thindil/hunter/README.md

    https://github.com/thindil/tashy

    **Important:** To build this version of Hunter the version 8.6.9 is required.
-Ealier versions will not works due to lack of some bindings.
+Ealier versions will not work due to lack of some bindings.

 * File command (libmagic) development files.
 It can have different names in every Linux distribution: in Fedora it is *file-devel* on Debian/Ubuntu/Mint